josephcheok/Bamazon/README.md

   Example 2: 3 fridges are ordered.
 Stock remaining is 2.
 Order fails.
 User adjusts quantity to 1.
 Order goes through.

   <img src="gif/saleRecorded.gif">
-  sale of 3 fridges ordered from Example 1 and 2 are recorded in mySQL.
+  Sale of 3 fridges ordered from Example 1 and 2 are recorded in mySQL.

 ### 2. Managers: